mheap/nexmo-developer/_use_cases/en/trancribe-amazon-api.md

     node index.js
     ```

-2. Call your Nexmo number from one phone.
+2. Call your Vonage number from one phone.
 When the call is answered, your second phone should ring.
 Answer it.

 3. Say a few words into each handset and then disconnect both.